-(2) The notice shall include the name, address and telephone number of the subsequent purchaser, the date of purreplacements will be made by an authorized Hunter dealer, or at the option of Hunter, at the Hunter plant.
-If the repairs are of such a nature that the warranty work must be performed at the Hunter plant, the owner shall pay transportation costs to and from the Hunter plant.
-The labor cost reimbursement will be based on a labor allowance schedule established by Hunter and where not applicable, on a reasonable number of hours as determined by Hunter.
-An authorized Hunter service representative must approve any repairs and replacements in advance.
+All repairs and/or replacements will be made by an authorized Hunter dealer, or at the option of Hunter, at the Hunter plant.
+If the repairs are of such a nature that the warranty work must be performed at the HUNTER plant, transportation costs to and from the HUNTER plant shall be paid by the owner.
+The labor cost reimbursement will be based on a Labor Allowance Schedule established by HUNTER and where not applicable, on a reasonable number of hours as determined by HUNTER.
+Any repairs and replacements must be approved in advance by an authorized HUNTER service representative.